-We’re excited to host Coursera for a virtual event, Reinventing Traditional Pathways to Education on November 11th at 1pm EST, where we’ll spotlight both the work Evans is doing at CUNY, as well as that of The University of Oklahoma.
+We hosted Coursera for a virtual event, Reinventing Traditional Pathways to Education, where we spotlighted both the work Evans is doing at CUNY, as well as that of The University of Oklahoma.
 Their leaders are committed to designing programs to prepare students to enter the workforce with tangible skills gained remotely.

-The event, which will be moderated by JP Moran, Global Head of Channels & Coursera for Campus Americas, will provide a deep dive into Oklahoma’s Work Sooner program and CUNY’s 90-Day Upskilling Challenge.
+The event, which can be viewed on-demand, was moderated by JP Moran, Global Head of Channels & Coursera for Campus Americas.
+It provided a deep dive into Oklahoma’s Work Sooner program and CUNY’s 90-Day Upskilling Challenge.
 Viewers will explore how these two innovative programs went from ideas to widespread visions to then come to fruition.
 They’ll also be privy to how these schools are measuring success with indicators such as enrollments, completions and data points.

 Dr. Martha Banz, Dean and Associate Provost, Extended Campus, The University of Oklahoma will talk through their Work Sooner program and Evans will explore how students are benefitting from CUNY’s Upskilling Initiative.
-Attendees will have the chance to ask questions live as they hear about the programs and tactics being implemented to cope with learning during the pandemic creatively.
+Hear about the programs and tactics being implemented to cope with learning during the pandemic creatively.